A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: Numerical experiments

-Note that every (local) minimizer is a stationary point of the iterative scheme and, vice versa, every stationary point satisfies at least the first order condition for a (local) minimum.
-Since, in practice, the iteration is energy diminishing for sufficiently small $\tau > 0$ we may find a (local) minimizer of the GL energy in $\VShLOD \times \VSAhzero{k}$ as a limit of the iteration.
-A rigorous convergence analysis of the scheme is much more involved and left for future research. \\ Let us now come back to the fact that the LOD space $\VShLOD$ is constructed by the unknown minimizing vector potential $\MagPot$ or, as discussed in Section \ref{subsec:role-of-A-for-VLOD}, at least by a suitable approximation $\hat \MagPot$ which are a priori unknown.
-To overcome this problem we incorporate an adaptive sequence of LOD spaces in the iterative solver.
-Given the iteration $(u^n_H, \MagPot^n_h) \in H^1(\Omega) \times \mathbf{H}^1_n(\Omega)$ at some step $n \in \mathbb{N}$ we can adaptively define the LOD space for the next iteration based on the bilinear form $a^{\LOD}_{\MagPot^n_h}(\cdot,\cdot)$ according to Section \ref{sec:space_main}.
-Denoting this LOD space by $V^{\LOD}_{n,H} \subset H^1(\Omega)$ we can define an adaptive iterative scheme that seeks $(u^n_H, \MagPot^n_h) \in V^{\LOD}_{n,H} \times \VSAhzero{k}$ such that
+Clearly, every (local) minimizer is a stationary point of the iterative scheme, and vice versa: every stationary point satisfies the first-order condition for a local minimum.
+For an optimal $\tau_n$, the iteration is expected to reduce the energy, and we may find a local minimizer of the GL energy in $\VShLOD \times \VSAhzero{k}$ as a limit of the iteration.
+A rigorous convergence analysis of the scheme is much more involved and is left for future research.
+In practice, the optimal $\tau_n$ can become very small during the iteration process, which may cause the iteration to converge slowly due to small updates per iteration.
+To avoid very small steps, we set a lower bound of $0.1$ for $\tau_n$ in our experiments.
+This comes at the cost of losing the energy-diminishing property in every iteration step, but results in a more robust, quicker-converging overall computation.
+The stabilization parameter in the definition of the Sobolev gradient is set to $\beta = 0.1$ in our experiments.
+Finally, we terminate the iteration when the difference in energy of two iterates, $|\energy(\sol^{n+1}, \MagPot^{n+1}) - \energy(\sol^n, \MagPot^n) |$, approaches a given tolerance, $\varepsilon_{\mathrm{tol}} > 0$.

-Practically, computing a new LOD space in every iteration is way to expensive.
-To obtain a method with feasible cost we choose an empirical updating strategy of the LOD spaces: For the first $10$ iterations, we update the LOD space in every step.
-Then the LOD space is kept constant until a multiple of $100$ steps has been computed and is then updated again.
-In our experiments, the vector potential component of the iteration converges quite fast and stabilizes after a few steps so that this seems to be a valid updating strategy to keep the computational cost feasible.
-Furthermore, we terminate the iteration when the difference in energy of two iterates $|\energy(\sol^{n+1}, \MagPot^{n+1}) - \energy(\sol^{n}, \MagPot^{n})|$ approaches a given tolerance $\varepsilon_{\mathrm{tol}} > 0$.